Insidethemind/Node-Society/CONTRIBUTING.md

 - A clear and concise title and description of the project
 - A folder structure that matches the repository's organization
 - A preview image of your project named preview.jpg
+- The files needed for the project.
+Cache any required files into the project file

+### DO NOT:
+- Upload simulation caches.
+Provide the nodes for them to be cooked by the user
+- Provide any files that you do not own or do not have the rights to distribute

 ### You Must:
 - Own the rights to any files you submit